The best restaurants Madeira

 What costs extra

-We put bread, cheese, olives or a bottle of wine on your table without you even asking for it.
+Bread, cheese, olives or a bottle of wine is placed on your table, without you even having to ask for it.
 Be careful, it's not free!
-If you touch them, you will be charged for them; otherwise they will be kindly removed from your table.
-It's hard to resist when you're very hungry, especially with the tempting smell of a hot bolo do caco ...
-On the menu, the prices are displayed including all taxes.
+If you touch them, you'll be charged; if you don't, they'll be kindly removed from your table.
+It's hard to resist when you're really hungry, especially in the face of the tempting smell of a hot bolo do caco...
+Prices on the menu include VAT.
 The tip is always welcome.

 The local way

-Swallow in one milking um bica (espresso) while sitting at the bar.
-Eat a prego em bolo do caco in an unpretentious snack bar.
-Treat yourself to a sweet break in one of the capital's many pastries.
-Buy your fruits and vegetables in the small stalls on the street (cheaper than at the market!).
+Gulp down um bica (espresso) at the bar.
+Enjoy a prego em bolo do caco in an unpretentious snack bar.
+Take a sweet break in one of the capital's many patisseries.
+Buy fruit and vegetables from the small street stalls (cheaper than the market!).

 To be avoided